movshov/IEEE-Circuit-Lounge/README.txt

     In the previous case of a crash/shutdown the program will append the list of student records to the CSV file if it already exists.
 Otherwise, it will generate the CSV file and record the list.

+WARNING:
+    If the CSV file that is being written to is left open on the computer as the program is being run it will not save to the file since it is currently in use.
+To avoid this error make sure that the current Week's CSV file that is being written to is closed.

 Download/Build Instructions: